yuki-au/miyuki_UX_project/readme/readme.md

 2. JS folder

     app.js - used to integrate the user interface and each php file

     function.js - includes the functions to control the web application

 3. CSS folder

     Style.css

 4. Image folder

-Contains the graphical elements used in my user interface
+    It contains the graphical elements used in my user interface

 5. Api folder

-api.php  - responsible for main routing, contains http response and output json db.php -used to manipulate database. se.php - used to manage session information and secure the app
+    api.php  - responsible for main routing, contains http response and output json

+    db.php -used to manipulate database.

+    se.php - used to manage session information and secure the app

 6. Admin folder

-admin-api.php - responsible for main routing, contains http response and output json for admin panel db.php -used to manipulate database from admin panel se.php - used to manage session information and secure the app for admin panel
+    admin-api.php - responsible for main routing, contains http response and output json for admin panel

+    db.php -used to manipulate database from admin panel

+    se.php - used to manage session information and secure the app for admin panel

 * Project3(Admin panel)

     In src folder

     1. component folder

     includes the menu component for the admin panel

     2. image

     Contains the graphical elements used in my admin panel

     3. routes

     includes adminlogin, dashboard, logout, product and user js files

     4. App.css

     5. App.js

     6. index.css

     7. index.js

     file to store main Render call from ReactDOM.

     ↓I haven't touched the following folder for the project

     - App.test.js

     - Panel.js

     - react-app-env.d.ts

     - reactWebVitals.js

     - setupTests.js

     - Title.js

 ## Installation